Species group: peruvianus

 7b.

-Dorsal body brown with yellow hairs (pronotum and elytra covered densely), base of elytra with short yellow hairs; apex of metepimeron with one spine; shape of lateral margins of first visible abdominal sternite.
+Each elytron with 8 indistinct ribs; dorsal body brown with yellow hairs (pronotum and elytra covered densely), base of elytra with short yellow hairs; apex of metepimeron with one spine; palpi and legs are brown; shape of lateral margins of first visible abdominal sternite.

 Dermestes elongatissimus